 During the last three decades, automation in software development has gone mainstream.
 Software development teams strive to automate as much of the software development activities as possible.
 Automation helps, in fact, to reduce development time and cost, as well as to concentrate knowledge by bringing quality into every step of the development process.

 Realizing high-quality software systems requires producing software that is efficient, error-free, cost-effective, and that satisfies customer requirements.
 Thus, one of the most crucial factors impacting software quality concerns not only the automation of the development process but also the ability to verify the outcomes of each process activity and the goodness of the resulting software product as well.
-Realizing high-quality software systems requires producing software that is efficient, error-free, cost-effective, and that satisfies evolving requirements.
-Thus, one the most crucial factors impacting software quality concerns not only the automation of the development process but also the ability to verify the outcomes of each process activity and the goodness of the resulting software product as well.

 This becomes particularly true these days when we are, and will be, increasingly surrounded by a virtually infinite number of software artifacts - often underspecified - that can be composed to build new applications.
 This situation radically changes the way software will produced and used: